XiaoMi/pegasus-YCSB/README.md

 ## 1. Start Pegasus service

-Ask to Pegasus cluster manager to start the cluster.
-Need create table 'usertable' for test.
+Ask to Pegasus cluster manager to [start the cluster](https://github.com/XiaoMi/pegasus/wiki/%E9%9B%86%E7%BE%A4%E9%83%A8%E7%BD%B2), and create table `usertable` for test.

 ## 2. Install Java and Maven